Thursday, July 05, 2012

 Two visits over the span of a week, I must have been voodoo-ed by something at Etna.
 This time round, it was really a series of hits and misses.

-The antipasto di mare was unfortunately a bore.
-I didn't quite take to the artificially crunchy texture of the prawns with semi translucent flesh.
+The antipasto di mare was unfortunately a bit of a bore.
+I didn't quite take to the artificially crunchy texture of the prawns with semi translucent meat.
 These didn't taste like the prawns that were used for their delicious risotto and were certainly also not the ones in the frittura mista as well.

 Off their specials menu, was a filo pastry wrapped tenderloin.
 It was quite the bummer that the steak was cooked beyond the specified doneness.
 It had arrived pretty much medium well rather than the medium rare request.
 To their credit, it still turned out very acceptable in my opinion.
-Of that matter, steak aficionados would probably cry blasphemy; still I did like that the meat had been seared (char aroma!) before they had wrapped it up in the pastry and sent it into the oven.
+I did like that the meat had been seared (char flavour!) before they had wrapped it up in the pastry and sent it into the oven.
 The Gorgonzola sauce helped the fact that the meat was a little dryer than I would have liked.

 Didn't think much of the cannoli at all.
 The ricotta wasn't as rich and creamy as I was expecting and the shells were extra thick and hard.
 Here cues the happier memories of the much better ones from Gattopardo and Garibaldi.

-In spite of some of the things that I didn't quite like here, their fairly extensive selection on menu combined with what I did enjoy will probably send me walking back again.
+In spite of some of the things that I didn't quite like here, their fairly extensive selection on menu combined with what I did enjoy will probably get me walking back again.

 No comments: